 Before the next trip to Montenegro, we studied the feedback on the forums, in social networks, the experience of travelers and other readers of our site.

-The information is rather contradictory (which is natural), but for ourselves we made the following conclusions:
+The information is rather contradictory (which is natural), but we made the following conclusions:

 - International rental companies usually have higher prices.
 The service is excellent, you can find angry reviews only in case of scratches or dents.
 People overpaid for the service and individual approach, but did not have it.